nilsmehlhorn/blog/posts/ngrx-reimplementation/index.md

 })
 ```

 Yet, with the current setup, we can't really run this call before the reducer creates the actual todo.
 Therefore we'd need to wait for the `'ADD'` action to be processed.
 For this we need a way to hook into all dispatched actions.
-With some adjustments to our store implementation, we can simply expose another observable of actions:
+With some adjustments to our store implementation, we can simply expose another observable of actions through a regular [RxJS subject](https://rxjs-dev.firebaseapp.com/guide/subject):

 ```typescript
 // store.ts